SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 21 December, 2025
+### 📅 Monday, 22 December, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur annually in the USA on December 21:
+Here are some notable events that have historically occurred in the USA on December 22:

-- **Winter Solstice**: This marks the shortest day and longest night of the year.
-It traditionally signifies the start of winter and is celebrated in various cultural traditions.

-- **Read a New Book Day**: While not specifically themed for December 21, many observe this day by diving into new literature during the winter months.

-- **Cities illuminating for the holidays**: Many cities adorn their streets with festive lights
+- **1808**: The United States Congress bans the importation of slaves, doubling down on trade restrictions that began with earlier legislation.
+- **1937**: The Golden Gate Bridge is set to be officially dedicated in San Francisco.
+- **1956**: The first EarthSat Satellite is launched, marking an important technical advancement in map-based technology.
+- **1984**: The New Jersey Superior Court
 ### Positive Qoute
 ------
-"Shine bright like the stars ✨, embrace the journey 🌈, and spreads kindness everywhere you go! 💖"
+"Every day may not be good, but there’s something good in every day. 🌟😊✨"